msgpo/shit/blarg/README.md

 # blarg

-posts salvaged from my old blog, maybe it'll be a thing again some day
+scraps salvaged from old blog

 totally unorganized, and of varying quality

----

-hey you, yes you reading this, you're cool.